texhex/Xteq5/src/Readme.md

 **TestUtilSolution Readme**

+  - Update CHANGELOG.md

+  - Commit the latest changes

-  - Before releasing a new version for users, use Build -> Batch Build to create all files.
+  - Use Build -> Batch Build to create all files.

-	Note: TestUtilLauncher.exe will ALWAYS build for *Any CPU* only.
+	- Note: TestUtilLauncher.exe will ALWAYS build for *Any CPU* only.
 This is on purpose.

   - After that, run Inno Setup from src\Setup to generate "TestUtilSetup.exe".